 A Few Practical Applications

-As I mentioned, I like to use this to read my story through in chronological order.
+As I mentioned, I like to use this to read my story through in a revised chronological order.

 I’ve also heard people say they use it to pull one character’s story apart from the main narrative.
 If you have a novel that has two perspectives, you could have it all laid out in the binder, then have a collection where you separate out each character’s POV to check the consistency of their narrative.